-The ADS8341 is a classic Successive Approximation Register (SAR) A/D converter.
-The architecture is based on capacitive redistribution which inherently includes a sample-and-hold function.
-The converter is fabricated on a $0.6\mu m$ CMOS process.
+The ADS8344 is a classic Successive Approximation Register (SAR) A/D converter.
+The architecture is based on capacitive redistribution that inherently includes a sampleand-hold function.
+The converter is fabricated on a $0.6\mu$ s CMOS process.

-The basic operation of the ADS8341 is shown in Figure 1.
+The basic operation of the ADS8344 is shown in Figure 1.
 The device requires an external reference and an external clock.
 It operates from a single supply of 2.7V to 5.25V.
 The external reference can be any voltage between 500mV and $+V{CC}$ .
 The value of the reference voltage directly sets the input range of the converter.
-The average reference input current depends on the conversion rate of the ADS8341.
+The average reference input current depends on the conversion rate of the ADS8344.

-The analog input to the converter is differential and is provided via a four-channel multiplexer.
-The input can be provided in reference to a voltage on the COM pin (which is generally ground) or differentially by using two of the four input channels (CH0 - CH3).
+The analog input to the converter is differential and is provided via an 8-channel multiplexer.
+The input can be provided in reference to a voltage on the COM pin (which is generally ground) or differentially by using four of the eight input channels (CH0 - CH7).
 The particular configuration is selectable via the digital interface.